 - The Police Service of Northern Ireland – investigates crimes within the jurisdiction of Northern Ireland.
 Crimes are then prosecuted by the Public Prosecution Service of Northern Ireland (PPSNI).

 - The Police Service of Scotland (Police Scotland) – investigates crimes within the jurisdiction of Scotland.
 Crimes are then prosecuted by the Crown Office and Procurator Fiscal Service (COPFS).

-- Financial Conduct Authority (FCA) – the regulator of the financial services industry.
-As a regulator, the FCA can impose civil sanctions for misconduct, but also may prosecute regulated firms or individuals for specific market-related offences, such as insider trading and market manipulation.
-Frequently, cases involving financial services companies fall within the scope of both the FCA and the SFO’s investigation powers.
+- Financial Conduct Authority (FCA) – regulator of the financial services industry.
+As a regulator, it can impose civil sanctions for misconduct, but may also prosecute regulated firms or individuals for specific market-related offences, such as insider trading and market manipulation and associated money laundering.
+Frequently, cases involving financial services companies fall within the scope of both the FCA and the SFO’s investigative powers.
 In those cases, the SFO will usually take precedence in relation to the criminal proceedings as it may prosecute a wider range of offences.

 - Department for Business, Innovation and Skills – this government department investigates and prosecutes activities concerning the affairs of companies, including fraudulent trading and breaches of bankruptcy or disqualification orders.

 - Information Commissioner’s Office (ICO) – investigates and prosecutes or imposes civil sanctions for data protection offences.

 - Health and Safety Executive (HSE) and Health and Safety Executive for Northern Ireland (HSENI) – the HSE investigates and prosecutes or imposes civil sanctions for health and safety offences and works with the police on corporate manslaughter investigations.
 In Northern Ireland, the position is similar, except that it is the PPSNI (not the HSENI) that brings prosecutions.
 Prosecutions in Scotland are brought by the COPFS.